bizubee/bizubee/README.md

 # Bizubee

-The philosophy behind Bizubee is to have a language that preserved JavaScript semantics, while simultaneously simplifying and extending JS.
-Bizubee syntax is very much inspired by CoffeeScript though the semantics differ significanty.
+The philosophy behind Bizubee is to have a language that preserves JavaScript semantics, while simultaneously simplifying and extending JS.
+Bizubee syntax is very much inspired by CoffeeScript, though the semantics differ significanty.
 Unlike CoffeeScript, the Bizubee compiler targets modern JavaScript (currently ES2015), since transpilers like Traceur can further transpile for support in legacy browsers.

 Additions and deviations from JS:

 ## Line Breaks
-In JS, line breaks are for all practical purposes ignored (it's more complicated), whereas in Bizubee, line breaks signify a new line unless they are found adjacent to binary operators and other special cases.
+Whereas in JS line breaks without semicolons lead to strange behavior, in Bizubee line breaks signify a new line unless they are found adjacent to binary operators and other special cases.
 This means semicolons are unnecessary, but still usable in Bizubee.
 So the following JS if statement
 ```js

 console.log("a is greater than b!");
 console.log("a is greater than b again!");
 ```

-would be written as
+can be written as

 ```js

 console.log("Hello,")
 console.log("World!")
 ```